-- 1 teaspoon fresh ginger, peeled and chopped
+- 1 tsp fresh ginger peeled and chopped

-- ½ cup frozen pineapple (or fresh and some ice cubes)
+- ½ cup frozen pineapple or fresh plus some ice cubes

-- Place water (or milk), spinach, and cucumber in a blender and blend until completely smooth.
+- Place water or milk, cucumber, and spinach in a blender and blend until completely smooth.

-- Add other ingredients.
-Blend on high again until completely smooth.
+- Add remaining ingredients and blend on high again until completely smooth.

 - Serve immediately and enjoy! 🙂